bertkdowns/thesis/notes/proposal.review.md

 ### Tissue Paper Mill

 A whitepaper by VTT on Process modelling and Simulation [@caro_vtt_process_modelling_whitepaper] outlines how an existing paper mill was retrofitted to cut water consuption.
 A reference model was able to provide a baseline of performance, and this could be validated using sensor data.
 This enabled greater visibility into the cause for problems, and helped narrow down the cause of water consumption so that improvements could be made.
-Design changes could be tested on the virtual systems before applying them to the physica systems.
+Design changes could be tested on the virtual systems before applying them to the physical systems.

 ### Thermoforming Machine